- October 13, 2015

 - Posted by: Faith Associates

-- Category: New Case Study, Case Study, Project Management
+- Categories: Case Study, New Case Study, Project Management

 In the summer of 2012, the city of London was overjoyed to be welcoming the eyes of the world as athletes from all over descended on the capital to take part in the Summer Olympic Games.
 As it happened, the holy month of Ramadan coincided with the Olympic Games which provided the Muslim community a fantastic opportunity to show their international guests the welcoming nature of their institutions through the breaking of the fast meal.